AHRQ-CDS/AHRQ-CDS-Connect-Authoring-Tool/frontend/README.md

 This project provides the R (React) in the MERN application architecture.
 It was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Relevant files are in the `src/` filter.
 Refer to the Create React App [User Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) for guidance on features and how to perform common tasks.

-To develop this project, you must node, which will also install npm.
+To develop this project, you must install a Node.js LTS release, which will also install npm.
 On Mac OS X, this can be done through Homebrew:

 ```bash
 brew install node # install node